 Air fryer pork tenderloin is a delicious weeknight dinner.
 The air fryer makes the outside crisp and brown while leaving a tender juicy interior.
 This recipe has only 2 ingredients and cooks in less than 30 minutes and is perfect for a busy weeknight dinner!

 Pork tenderloin makes an excellent inexpensive, quick and easy dinner for the family.
 Cooking it in an air fryer means this easy meal can be ready in less than 30 minutes.

 Because pork tenderloin is so lean it is an easy meat to overcook.
-And very little tastes worse than dry, overcooked pork.
+And very little tastes worse than overcooked, dry pork.

 Pork Tenderloin vs. Pork Loin

 Pork tenderloin and pork loin sound similar and are easy to get confused.
-These two cuts of meat look and cook very differently and cannot be used interchangeably in most recipes.
+But these two cuts of pork look and cook very differently and cannot be used interchangeably in most recipes.

 Pork tenderloin is skinny and cut from the muscle near the backbone.
 It is also very lean, which lends it to cooking quickly over high heat.
 Which pretty much exactly describes air fryer cooking!

 This recipe is only for pork tenderloin.
 If you try to use this recipe for pork loin you will find the meat won’t be cooked through in the given time!
-If you have a pork loin check out my Air Fryer Pork Loin recipe or my Instant Pot Pork Loin though, so try that instead.
+If you have a pork loin check out my Air Fryer Pork Loin recipe or my Instant Pot Pork Loin Recipe instead.

 How to Make Air Fryer Pork Tenderloin